-In this paper we consider objective Trust-Based Agents (oTB-Agents), Agents which select who they will trade with primarily on the basis of a trust measure built on past experiences of trading with those individuals.
+In this paper we consider objective Trust-Based Agents (oTB-Agents), Agents that select who they will trade with primarily on the basis of a trust measure built on past experiences of trading with those individuals.
 The purpose of this work is to be able to investigate some important questions that arise when Agents are given a "free choice" as to whom they will co-operate with.
 This paper will consider three questions:

-- 1) What happens when Agents who rank experiential trust and trustworthiness highly form into trading societies? - 2) Does a trust relationship established between Agents over a period of time equate to loyalty between those Agents when trading becomes difficult? - 3) Trust, although not always subjective, is personal; is it in an Agent's interest to appear trustworthy in some cases, and not care in others?
+- 1) What happens when Agents who rank experiential trust and trustworthiness highly form into trading societies? - 2) Does a trust relationship established between Agents over a period of time equate to loyalty between those Agents when trading conditions become difficult?

+3) Trust, however it is evaluated, is personal; is it in an Agent's interest to appear trustworthy in some cases, and not care in others?

 We take a practical and experimental approach in our investigations.
-To this end we adopt a concrete example within which to discuss and evaluate oTB-Agents.
+To this end we present a scenario where Agents must choose who to trade with on the basis of a trust relationship developed between them and then adopt a concrete example within which to discuss and evaluate oTB-Agents.
 Section two provides an overview of that test domain.
-Section three details the oTB-Agent mechanism and introduces some terminology.
 By describing the mechanism within this concrete example, we do not intend to convey any presumption that its application should be restricted to this or any particular application area, as we do not consider this to be the case.
-Section four defines the main functional components of an oTB-Agent.
-Section five briefly describes our Agent simulator.
-Section six describes some experiments that shed light on the questions just posed.
+Section three defines the main functional components of an oTB-Agent.
+Section four briefly describes our Agent simulator and then presents the results of some experiments that shed light on the questions just posed.
 Finally, we discuss related and future work and draw some conclusions.